jacobpledger/recipes/collections/_recipes/instant-pot-rice-and-beans.md

+---
-Instant Pot Rice and Beans
+title: Instant Pot Rice and Beans
+layout: recipe
+published: false
+---

 Makes a stupidly large amount, can freeze for later.